Many years ago I inherited this list called "Top Art Therapy Blogs."

 examples of creative practices for the healing of emotional pain through expressive art.

-5. Colors of Play: This blog provides
+5. Colors of Play: This blog

-emotional & traumatic issues.
+bereavement and emotional & traumatic issues.

 6. Art of Life with

 Mairead: This transpersonal art therapist writes about mental health research, community awareness, music, movement, art, and comedy.